rcrowther/django-img/README.md

 Will assume the filter is in the app the context says the view comes from.

-The tag accpts keyword parameters which become HTML attributes,
+The tag accepts keyword parameters which become HTML attributes,

      {% image report.img Large class="report-image" %}
      <caption>{{ page.img.title }}</caption>